dvdmtw98/blog/blog-vault/articles/2024-01-04-building-home-lab-part-3.md

 Banner Background by [logturnal](https://www.freepik.com/free-vector/gradient-white-color-background-abstract-modern_34010189.htm) on Freepik
 Hacker Image by [catalyststuff](https://www.freepik.com/free-vector/hacker-operating-laptop-cartoon-icon-illustration-technology-icon-concept-isolated-flat-cartoon-style_11602236.htm) on Freepik

+> [!IMPORTANT] Changelog
+> - **Nov.
+10, 2024**
+> 	- Added note about settings that could fix the “black screen on boot” problem that occurs on certain machines.

 In this module, we are going to install Kali Linux.
 We will use this VM in the next module also to complete the pfSense setup.

 ## Download Kali Linux